McannOzserce/logincheck/README.md

 # logincheck
-login and register check with sqllite3 database with python
+this is very basic login control and register processors with sqllite3 with python